CS-SI/eodag/docs/intro.rst

 For creodias, create an account here: https://portal.creodias.eu/register.php

 For mundi, create an account here: https://mundiwebservices.com (click on "login" and then go in the "register" tab).
-You will need a "tenant credentials" to be able to get an access key and secret access key.
-When you have these two keys, configure eodag with them
+Then use as apikey the Web Token provided in https://mundiwebservices.com/account/profile

 For onda, create an account here: https://www.onda-dias.eu/crm/